Visualizing Seismic Waves for Teaching and Research

 Registration for this workshop is closed.

 Please join us for this hybrid workshop to help develop a comprehensive collection of visualizations and lessons involving seismic waves that can be used throughout the geoscience curriculum, from introductory courses through upper division courses for undergraduate and graduate students.

-During the winter of 2011, a virtual workshop will be held in 6 two-hour sessions (Wednesdays, 12-2 Central Time) to help the seismology community identify, develop, and organize a comprehensive collection of visualizations (graphics, animations, Java applets, simulations, lab exercises) that will facilitate learning about seismic waves, their properties, the information they convey, and how they are used for a wide variety of applications.
+During the winter of 2011, a virtual workshop was held in 6 two-hour sessions (Wednesdays, 12-2 Central Time) to help the seismology community identify, develop, and organize a comprehensive collection of visualizations (graphics, animations, Java applets, simulations, lab exercises) that facilitate learning about seismic waves, their properties, the information they convey, and how they are used for a wide variety of applications.

-Workshop participants will then have the opportunity to meet as a group at the 2011 AGU Fall Meeting (December 5-9, 2011) to showcase their workshop products.
-There will be a half-day workshop prior to the meeting and a poster session during which participants can share how well their new materials worked in the classroom.
+Workshop participants then had the opportunity to meet as a group at the 2011 AGU Fall Meeting (December 5-9, 2011) to showcase their workshop products.
+There was a half-day workshop prior to the meeting and a poster session during which participants shared how well their new materials worked in the classroom.

 During the Cutting Edge "Teaching about the Deep Earth" workshop, held online during the spring of 2010, several activities, graphics, and links were identified and created that may provide a helpful reference for the current workshop on visualizing seismic waves:

 - Teaching Activities - Activities for homework, class, and lab submitted by college faculty from across the country